Chibuike-Anukam/Automated-Colour-Sorter/README.md

 ***Check out his website to see how the colour sorter actually works: https://howtomechatronics.com/projects/arduino-color-sorter-project/

 Electronics:

-TCS3200 Colour Sensor
+- 1 TCS3200 Colour Sensor
-2 servo motors
+- 2 Servo motors
-Jumper wires and breadboard
+- Jumper wires
-Elegoo Arduino Nano microcontroller
+- 1 Elegoo Arduino Nano microcontroller
+- 1 Switch
+- 1 Power Jack

+Building Materials:
+- Cardboard
+- Straws
+- Pipe cleaners
+- Skewers
+- Cardstock
+- Magnets
+- Hot glue

 Results:

-It worked!
+The colour sensor was finiky, so it was reading the colours wrong.
+However, when it did read a colour, the bottom servo would rotate to a container.
+I used pony beads as the test objects and they fit pretty well between the bead conveyer and the stationary platform on the second level.
+I really enjoyed working on this project!
+I spent A LOT of time troubleshooting and learned a ton about colour sensors.
+This project also taught me perseverance and patience, which are key to a successful engineering career.

+Future Plans:
-Future Plans: I'm thinking of making this into a marketable product.
+I'm thinking of making this into a marketable product.
 This, of course, is the first prototype.
 Next, I want to add another colour sensor so that the user can first scan the objects so that the machine can automatically know what colours to sort.
 Also, I want to add a keypad and LCD (liquid-crystal display) so that the user can input how many colours they want to sort, cancel if they input the wrong number; basically a whole menu system.

+Thanks for taking the time to check out my Automated Colour Sorter project!
+Until next time, keep on dreaming big!

+- Chibuike